anshooarora/extentreports-java/README.md

 ### Download

-Download the jar from <a href='http://relevantcodes.com/extentreports-for-selenium/'>this</a> link.
+Download the jar and view latest details & comments from <a href='http://relevantcodes.com/extentreports-for-selenium/'>this</a> link.

 ### Basic Usage